 Raise your hands up and look back – hold for 4-5 sec.

 Put your hand on your glutes.
 Now kick back one leg until that glute is contracted, do this 10x and repeat with the other leg 10x.
 Then do both glutes at the same time as if you’re trying to crack a walnut with your butt.

-Put your legs on a stable chair and legs at 90 degrees. you’ve seen and done these ast the gym for decades to strengthen (tighten) the hip flexors.
-Stop -your hamstring need the work.
-Same position but dig in your heels and use your hamstrings to pull your body up – 2×10
+Put your legs on a stable chair and your legs at 90 degrees. you’ve seen and done these at the gym for decades to strengthen (tighten) the hip flexors.
+Stop -your hamstring needs the work.
+The same position but dig in your heels and use your hamstrings to pull your body up – 2×10